Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

 ## <code class="doc-symbol doc-symbol-function"></code> `getValue` {#safeds.data.tabular.containers.Column.getValue data-toc-label='[function] getValue'}

 Return the column value at specified index.
-This WILL LATER BE equivalent to the `[]` operator (indexed access).
+This is equivalent to the `[]` operator (indexed access).

 Nonnegative indices are counted from the beginning (starting at 0), negative indices from the end (starting at -1).